 Colour pattern varies considerably between individuals, with some exhibiting particularly intense yellow and red pigmentation, but it’s unclear whether such differences represent natural variation within or between populations.

-The genus is a particularly enigmatic grouping with new taxa described on a regular basis, while many of the existing ones may represent cases of misidentification or synonyms of other species.
-To confuse matters further some of the revisions have also been called into question.
+The genus Garra is a particularly enigmatic grouping with new taxa described on a regular basis, while many of the existing ones may represent cases of misidentification or synonyms of other species.
+Some of the revisions have also been called into question, which has added further confusion.
 A full generic review would be ideal but is unlikely to materialise given the extensive distribution of its members which range from southern China across much of southeast Asia, India and the Middle East as far as north/central Africa.

-Instead a number of less-extensive works published in recent years have resulted in a gradual, but continuing, improvement in knowledge, and it remains possible that the genus may be broken up into smaller taxa since the current grouping appears to be polyphyletic.
+Instead a number of less-extensive works published in recent years have resulted in a gradual, but continuing, improvement in knowledge, and it remains possible that the genus will be broken up into smaller taxa since the current assemblage is almost certainly polyphyletic.

-The most prominent of these is a lower lip modified to form a mental adhesive disc, allowing the fish to cling to surfaces in turbulent conditions.
-Results obtained in a phylogenetic study of Chinese species belonging to this so-called ‘disc-bearing group’ by Zhang (2005) suggest that they form a monophyletic clade which derived from an ancestor of Garra.
+All genera currently included in Garraina possess a lower lip modified to form a mental adhesive disc, allowing the fish to cling to surfaces in turbulent conditions.
 In most species the upper lip is almost entirely reduced and both the upper and lower jaw margins are keratinised, i.e., horny, and used to scrape food items from the substrate.